 - Talking therapy can also be called counselling and psychotherapy.

-- Talking therapy involves talking about problems with a trained professional.
-These problems are usually linked to your mental and emotional health.
+- Talking therapy involves talking with a professional about issues or problems that may be affecting your mental and emotional health.

-- Talking therapies try to figure out what may have caused your problems in the first place and learn ways of managing them.
+- Talking therapies can help you to figure out what may have caused problems and learn ways to manage them.

 - There are different types of talking therapy.
-Finding the right therapy will depend on your problem, what is available in your area and what you want.
+Finding the right therapy will depend on your problem, what is available and what you want.

 - Cognitive behavioural therapy (CBT) is widely available on the NHS.
-CBT focusses on the “here and now”.
-CBT looks at how automatic thoughts can affect how you feel and aims to change these.
+CBT focuses on the “here and now”.
+CBT looks at how thoughts can affect how you feel and aims to change these.

-- You can find a private therapist, prices range from £50-£100 an hour.
-Some therapists are willing to offer reduced rates if you are on a low income.
+- You can find a private therapist.
+Some therapists offer reduced rates if you are on a low income.